 Driving licence (DL) is an important document in India because it gives citizens the permission to drive and at the same time acts as a valid identity proof.
 If people lose their driving licence, they can easily get a duplicate DL from the RTO (Regional Transport Office) that issued it.
 People can apply for a duplicate DL online or directly at the RTO.
 To apply, they have to fill the application form for availing a duplicate DL and submit it at the RTO along with the required documents.

 Read on to find more about : Duplicate Driving Licence in India

-If you want to get a driving license in India, you have to first apply for a learner’s license.
-It is a provisional license that is issued by the Regional Transport Office (RTO).
-To get this license, people must have an idea about road rules and pass the online test.
-Learner’s license is issued by the RTO on the basis of vehicle class.
-To apply for this license, people have to fill up the application form, which is divided into two sections and submit it along with the required documents and fees.
+If you want to get a driving licence in India, you have to first apply for a learner’s licence.
+It is a provisional licence that is issued by the Regional Transport Office (RTO).
+To get this licence, people must have an idea about road rules and pass the online test.
+Learner’s licence is issued by the RTO on the basis of vehicle class.
+To apply for this licence, people have to fill up the application form, which is divided into two sections and submit it along with the required documents and fees.
 People can apply for a learner’s licence online on the RTO websites.